-Nicholas Buc is a composer, conductor, arranger, violinist and pianist.
+Nicholas Buc is a composer, conductor and arranger.

 As the recipient of the Brian May Scholarship, he completed a Master's degree in Scoring for Film and Multimedia at New York University, receiving the Elmer Bernstein Award for Film Scoring.